kevmo/foxlink/README.md

 subscribe, the page will give you directions for API poll result recording and viewing said poll results.

-Issues:
+Issues/potential improvements:
-* Needs error handling, particularly in API routes.
+* Needs more/better error handling, particularly in API routes.
 * Email requirement unmet.
 * Using unminified static assets.
+* Not mobile-friendly.
+* Security could be drastically improved.
+* Add PEP docstrings to all Python route functions, including explanations of paths/parameters.